HEPTACOM/heptaconnect-docs/docs/guides/integrator/http-handlers.md

 Combining triggers of other development tools like [SPX](https://github.com/NoiseByNorthwest/php-spx) or [Xdebug](https://xdebug.org/) is a helpful approach.
 Read about the integration of [SPX here](./patterns/http-handler-dump-with-spx-trigger.md) and about the integration of [Xdebug here](./patterns/http-handler-dump-with-xdebug-trigger.md).
 Adjusting the trigger to your needs is a good way to reduce the amount of dumped messages.
-So we also [provide an example](./patterns/http-handler-dump-only-on-errors.md) to show how to dump HTTP messages only on errors.
+We also [provide an example](./patterns/http-handler-dump-only-on-errors.md) to show how to dump HTTP messages only on errors.